CompassionAI/compassionai-website/content/privacy.md

 summary = "Privacy Policy."
 +++

-We do not track you, but we have included this here, just in case.

----

 This Privacy Policy describes how your personal information is collected, used, and shared when you visit or make a purchase from {{< param "brand.domain" >}} (the "Site").

 ## Personal Information We Collect